harman00749/Prodesk-IT-Digital-Agency/README.md

 - Footer with social icons

 Technologies
-- HTML5
+- HTML
-- CSS3 (Flexbox & Grid)
+- CSS (Flexbox & Grid)
 - JavaScript (dark mode toggle, hamburger menu)

 Installation
-1. Clone the repository:
+1. Clone the repository
-2. 2.
-Open the folder in VS Code.
+2. Open the folder in VS Code.
 3. Run with Live Server or open `index.html` directly in a browser.

 License